 Find a job and build your career in New Brunswick.
 There are many online and community resources that can help you network and find work.

-For information on employment counseling services in your community, refer to, Department of Post-Secondary Education, Training and Labour.
-Also check with local immigrant-serving organizations or the New Brunswick school or university you are attending for employment counseling.
+For information on employment counseling services in your community, refer to the Department of Post-Secondary Education, Training and Labour.
+Also check with local immigrant-settlement agency or the New Brunswick school or university you are attending for employment counseling.

 Keep up to date on the latest job postings in our province.
 Check these places frequently: